balaji1974/spring-functions/README.md

 We will the deploying our package on AWS but the steps are same on all cloud platforms.

-7. Adding the maven thin plugin and shade plugin
+2. Add the maven thin plugin and shade plugin

 In the plug in section comment the following: